 With over 7 kilometers of art galleries, the Vatican Museums are among the largest in the world.
-Find out what not to miss!

-There is so much to see in the Vatican Museums, if I listed it all here, this page would be way too long to follow.
-And, frankly, as often as I have visited the Vatican museums, I always see something new!
+There is so much to see in the Vatican Museums, if I listed it all the things I consider "must-see" here, this page would be way too long to follow (it's already pretty long, and I had to contain myself!)

 Whether it's your first time visiting the Vatican Museums, or you have limited time and just want to make sure you see the highlights, there are some important works in the Vatican Museums you should not miss.